isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-proc-maps/c-move-proc-maps.md

 ---
 description: Information about moving a process map within a window and how to rotate a 3D process map.
-seo-description: Information about moving a process map within a window and how to rotate a 3D process map.
-seo-title: Move and rotate a process map
 solution: Analytics
 title: Move and rotate a process map
 topic: Data workbench